Stanisław Sylwester Alfonzy Grodyński: Early life

-Inter-war years

 On 12 January 1921, after five years of military service, Grodyński transferred to the 'reserve' as a 'civilian'.
-After embarking on law studies at the Jagiellonian University, in Kraków, which he completed on 25 July 1923 at the Adam Mickiewicz University, in Poznań, he worked in the Ministry of the Interior in Warsaw.
+After embarking on law studies at the Jagiellonian University, in Kraków, he completed his studies on 25 July 1923 at the Adam Mickiewicz University, in Poznań.

+Career

+He worked in the Ministry of the Interior in Warsaw.
 Following his marriage to Halina Bulczyńska he took up a new position in Poznań (Wielkopolska) and after the birth of his first son "Andrzej" on 28 November 1922, Grodyński was posted to Kobryń (now in Belarus) in Polesie.
 After a temporary assignment in Brest he returned to take up the post of 'Vice-Starost' (Deputy Head of Provincial Government).
 Grodyński's second son, "Marjan", was born in Kobryń on 3 July 1925 and following his appointment as 'Poviat Starost' (Province Governor) he and his young family moved to Sarny (now in Ukraine) in Wołyń.
+(Aged only 28 he reputedly became Poland's youngest 'Starost'.)
+During this period he was visited by friends Józef Werobej and Count Stefan Tyszkiewicz, both of whom also later served under General Anders during WW II.

-Following further appointments as starost in Świecie, Toruń, Ivano-Frankivsk and Kalush (now in Ukraine), in 1937 Grodyński was reassigned to the post of Province\City 'Starost' (Governor) of Grudziądz, in the politically and militarily strategic region of Pomorze.
-In this nationally important post he worked closely with judges and military commanders, including General Michał Karaszewicz-Tokarzewski and Marshal Edward Rydz-Śmigły, and frequently traveled to Toruń to meet his superior, Voievode Raczkiewicz (the Pomeranian Governor), before the latter became the President of Poland following the start of WWII.
-The close proximity of East Prussia, the concentration of factories mainly producing goods for export, and in particular, the large percentage of the German minority living in that part of Poland, gave rise to many difficult problems and challenges, such as dealing with marches of striking workers agitated by German agents who received their orders from Berlin.
-In recognition of his work and devotion to state service, Grodyński was decorated with the Gold Cross of Merit (Poland's then highest civilian award) shortly before the outbreak of war.
+Following further appointments as Governor of Świecie, Toruń, Ivano-Frankivsk and Kalush (now in Ukraine), in 1937 Grodyński was reassigned to the post of Province\City Governor of Grudziądz, in the politically and militarily strategic region of Pomorze.
+In this nationally important post he worked closely with judges and military commanders, including General Michał Karaszewicz-Tokarzewski and Marshal Edward Rydz-Śmigły, and worked under Raczkiewicz, the Pomeranian Governor who became 'President-in-Exile' (1939-47).
+In recognition of his work Grodyński was decorated with the Gold Cross of Merit (Poland's then highest civilian award) shortly before the outbreak of war.

-World War II years – exile
+World War II

-On 1 September 1939, shortly after military operations commenced, Grodyński drove his family to the railway station in Grudziądz from where they went by train to a previously planned evacuation point near Lublin.
-Following news that the Polish Army was withdrawing from the western part of the country, Grodyński moved to a second evacuation point in a village on the Polish-Russian border, before he and his family traveled to the city of Lwów where they were eventually arrested and deported by train to a Soviet forced labour camp near the town of Aldan in the Autonomous Soviet Socialist Republic of Yakutsk.
+On 1 September 1939, shortly after military operations commenced, Grodyński with his family drove to the railway station in Grudziądz to reach an evacuation point near Lublin.
+Following news that the Polish Army was withdrawing from the western part of the country, Grodyński moved to the Polish-Russian border and made for the city of Lwów where he and his wife and sons were suddenly arrested and deported to a Soviet forced labour camp near the town of Aldan in the Autonomous Soviet Socialist Republic of Yakutsk.